 Is risk assessment necessary before I start work on asbestos?

-Fortunately, the time has come for technology and experts to help companies and individuals get rid of that nagging legacy and restore risk-free living environment.
+Fortunately, the time has come for technology and experts to help companies and individuals get rid of that nagging legacy and restore a risk-free living environment.

 What are the health risks from asbestos?

-What makes it even more deceptive is the fact that the symptoms of the disease can appear after as much as a couple decades, often too late for the patient to be fully recuperated.
+What makes it even more deceptive is the fact that the symptoms of the disease can appear after as much as a couple decades, often too late for the patient to be fully treated.
 While small amounts of asbestos exposure may not directly lead to the aforementioned diseases, prolonged and regular (e.g. occupational) contact with the material has been linked with increased risk of contracting severe illnesses of the respiratory tract.

-Moreover, among the several factors which are listed as the ones which help to determine the asbestos exposure are dose, duration of contact, source and factors such as previous health issues.
+Moreover, among the several factors which are listed as the ones which help to determine the asbestos exposure are extent, duration of contact, source and factors such as previous health issues.
 There is a significant body of research claiming that the combination of smoking and inhaling asbestos is particularly health-damaging and can radically decrease the life expectancy.

 Still not convinced?
 Maybe you recognize some of these symptoms: shortness of breath, appetite loss or extreme exhaustion?
 If you complain of any of these and you have lived in an old building, you may seriously consider contacting your GP in order to have all the necessary check-ups.